 Popular window grid patterns include:

 Easily recognizable, the traditional pattern consists of vertical and horizontal lines that split a window into equal sections.
+The number of sections depends on the window’s size.
+For the average double-hung window, we typically see homeowners choose grids to split each sash into four to eight sections.
+One popular style we see is only adding the grids to the upper sash of the window.
 This pattern is often used on brick homes to further highlight their architecture and style.

 2. Prairie

 While the traditional pattern is about symmetry, prairie grids divide a window into uneven sections.
-These grids feature straight, simple lines with a large rectangle in the middle and small square in each corner.
+These grids feature straight, simple lines with a large rectangle in the middle and a small square in each corner.
+The open rectangle in the middle preserves an unobstructed view while still offering some style.

 3. Craftsman

 Craftsman grids have generated a lot of interest from homeowners over the past few years.
-Featuring straight grid lines across the upper portion of a window, these grids may be great options for those who want to give their home an ultra-modern look and feel.
+This pattern features straight grid lines across the upper portion of the window.
+We see homeowners choosing them when they want an ultra-modern look and feel.

 4. Farmhouse

 With one vertical line and one horizontal line across the window, this pattern may remind you of a farmhouse.
-This configuration is frequently used to help bring a minimalist aesthetic to a home’s decor.
+Minimalist homeowners love this style because of its quaint simplicity.

 This pattern consists of criss-crossed diagonal lines that create a diamond grid on a window.
-Although it is less common today than it was in the past, it is still used for windows in various Gothic and Tudor-style homes.
+Although it is less common today than in the past, homeowners with Gothic- and Tudor-style homes still choose it for its thematic flair.

 What Types of Windows Work with Grids?

-All styles of windows can have grids.
+You can add grids to any window style.
 At SoftLite Windows & Doors, we offer a variety of window styles with grids, including:

 - Double-hung